-&lt;sup>54 Queen's Annual Business Law Symposium materials (1995) Carswell, 291
+Queen's Annual Business Law Symposium materials (Carswell, 1995) at p.
+291.

-&lt;sup>55 This type of advice is obviously influenced to a significant extent by a sensitivity to trying to avoid personal claims against directors based on allegations of misrepresentation or oppression, as discussed earlier in this article.
+This type of advice is obviously influenced to a significant extent by a sensitivity to trying to avoid personal claims against directors based on allegations of misrepresentation or oppression, as discussed earlier.

-Of course, as Andrew Kent goes on to discuss in his article, it is also necessary to go beyond those kinds of considerations to grapple with devising a broader strategy to "maximize value."
-In this regard, among other things, the directors should take the steps necessary to make an informed comparison between the "true" liquidation value of the company's assets and the going concern value.
+among other things, the directors should take the steps necessary to make an informed comparison between the "true" liquidation value of the company's assets and the going concern value.

-Practically speaking, if the company is in default with its bank (or other major lender) an immediate task at hand may be to negotiate a forbearance agreement.
-These agreements can contain any number of provisions - although some provisions are usually pretty standard.
-However, the "cornerstone" of such an agreement must be some kind of mutually accepted business plan.
+Practically speaking, if the company is in default with its bank (or other major lender), an immediate task at hand may be to negotiate a forbearance agreement.
+These agreements can contain any number of provisions, although some provisions are usually pretty standard.
+However, the cornerstone of such an agreement must be some kind of mutually accepted business plan.
 Some of the most important work which insolvency and restructuring professionals do can be in developing such plans.
-In turn, of course, realistically the bank may also require that the debtor agree to pay for an independent financial advisor for the bank.
-However, ideally the company's advisor and the bank's advisor can work together to produce a plan that is as good as possible in the circumstances.
+In turn, of course, realistically, the bank may also require that the debtor agree to pay for an independent financial advisor for the bank.
+However, ideally, the company's advisor and the bank's advisor can work together to produce a plan that is as good as possible in the circumstances.

-Protecting the Directors with Insurance
+Protecting Directors with Insurance